 Again, let me stress how simple it is.
 With four ingredients and 20 minutes, you have the perfect topping for potatoes, pizza, sandwiches, salads, and mac and cheese.

-WHAT INGREDIENTS ARE NEEDED FOR EVGAN COCONUT BACON?
+WHAT INGREDIENTS ARE NEEDED FOR VEGAN COCONUT BACON?

 First, you need to find the core ingredient, unsweetened coconut chips.
 If you have a Trader Joes in your area, or any Kroger Store (Frys on the west coast).
 Often, I order my coconut chips online, because sometimes I can only locate flakes, which do not work as well for this recipe.